miatheunistudent/uni-flutter-app/README.md

 This getting started guide is how far we are from.
 Anyone is welcomed to hop in and help us involve the application

+Polices used : Merriweather, SF Century pro
+Icons used : In the file

 * What's almost ready :

  ➤ Welcome page with splash screen
  ➤ Login page
  ➤ Sign up page

 * To be made :